 - Morbidity and mortality remain higher than for the general population and for those with other intellectual disability at all ages.
-People with Down syndrome are more susceptible to respiratory and gastrointestinal infections as well as heart problems.
+People with Down syndrome are more susceptible to respiratory and gastrointestinal infections as well as heart conditions.

 Presentations at DSMIG Meetings